thecomputerguru/My-Mouse-Cursor-Position/README.md

 Tkinter app that monitors the mouse cursor position in Windows.
 This is a Windows ONLY app.

+When you click "Start Monitor", it goes into a loop where it is constantly checking the mouse position.

 Required packages for this program:
   - Pywin32